heart-bits/hb-contacts-bundle/README.md

-article-backgrounds
+contao-columns
 ===================

-Just a little extension for the content management system 'contao', which allows the backend-user to use a individual background-image on every article.
+This contao extension allows the backend user to create companies, departments and contacts to display in the frontend.